Tulsa Anxiety Counseling

 Both the psychological and physiological manifestations come together to make anxiety very difficult to manage and feel impossible to escape.

 Although anxiety is intense and typically prevents us from engaging with people and our environment the way that we want to, it is the way that our body and brain have learned to cope.
-The irrational thoughts and beliefs that are driving the anxious response are ways that our brain has learned to adapt, albeit in a negative way.
+The irrational thoughts and beliefs that are driving the anxious response are ways that our brain has learned to adapt, although currently in a counterproductive way.

 One of the ways that therapy helps to alleviate anxiety is to identify negative thoughts and beliefs and then work to replace them with healthy, rational thoughts.
 This happens through an iterative process where you and your therapist work to identify anxiety triggers and replace the negative thoughts and beliefs you have in response to that trigger.
 This helps to “re-wire your brain” and prevent it from eliciting an anxious physiological response.